A Unified Framework for Automated Assembly Sequence and Production Line Planning using Graph-based Optimization: Results

 \subsection{Computational efficiency and scalability}

-This section evaluates the framework's performance on the complex Assembly 2, focusing on the impact of physical constraints, i.e., collision checks, and the randomized edge reduction methods on the computational time and solution quality.
+This section evaluates the framework's performance on both industrial assemblies, with an emphasis on the complex Assembly 2, focusing on the impact of physical constraints (i.e., collision checks) and deterministic edge-reduction methods on computational time and solution quality.